kawen25/Projects_Kailey_Wen/README.md

 ></iframe>

 The plot above shows the number of power outages every year on the United States.
 We can see that in the early 2000s there was an upwards trend, leading to a huge spike in 2011.
 In the more recent years, there has been a general decrease.

+I then decided to look into the relationship between geographical location and outage distribution.
+Below is a plot of the distribution of power outages across the United States.

+<iframe
+  src="assets/outage_dist_US.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+We can see that there are some states that have much higher counts of power outages in comparison to others.
+California has the highest overall with almost 200 outages.
+Having some knowledge about the typical climate can also help increase the relevancy of this plot to our investigation on how time, location and climate can impact the number of power outages.
+The two states with the highest number of outages are California and Texas; while local weather conditions can vary from year to year, both of these states are known for having some of the hottest summer in the United States.

+### Bivariate Analysis

+Now that we have gotten an idea about how number of outages is distributed across several variables, let's look into the severity of an outage.
+One could classify severity through several ways.
+One being the duration of the outage and the other being the number of affected customers.
+Let's actually look at the relationship between these two to see if longer outages actually end up affecting more customers.

+<iframe
+  src="assets/duration_vs_Customers_Affected.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The above plot shows that the duration of an outage doesn't really have a strong relationship with the number of affected customers.
+It also shows that most of our data points cluster under 10,000 minutes (~7 days)

 ### Interesting Aggregates